Women and Gum Disease

 Pregnancy can lead to dental problems in some women, including gum disease and increased risk of tooth decay.
 During pregnancy, your increased hormones can affect your body’s response to plaque (the layer of germs on your teeth).

 Pregnancy does not automatically damage your teeth.
-The old wives’ tale that warns a women to expect a lost tooth for every baby is false.
+The old wives’ tale that warns a woman to expect a lost tooth for every baby is false.
 If the mother’s intake of calcium is inadequate during pregnancy, her bones – not her teeth – will provide the calcium her growing baby needs.
 This calcium loss is quickly made up after breastfeeding is stopped.
 However, the demands of pregnancy can lead to particular dental problems in some women.

 With proper hygiene at home and professional help from your dentist, your teeth should remain healthy throughout pregnancy.